festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

     my_bc = FixedTemperatureBC(subdomain=boundary, value=10)

-The :class:`festim.FixedTemperatureBC` class has two required arguments:

-* :code:`subdomain`: the surface subdomain where the fixed temperature is applied.
-* :code:`value`: The value of the fixed temperature in units K.

-The ``subdomain`` argument can be a :class:`festim.Subdomain` object or a list of :class:`festim.Subdomain` objects.
-The ``value`` argument can be a float, integer, function or a fenics object such as :class:`fem.Constant`, :class:`fem.Function`.

 To define the temperature as space or time dependent, a function can be passed to the :code:`value` argument: